plerup/makeEspArduino/README.md

 same functionality as the one available in the Arduino IDE, https://github.com/esp8266/Arduino/blob/master/doc/filesystem.rst#uploading-files-to-file-system

 LittleFS is the default filesystem.
 SPIFFS remains available for existing projects by setting **FS_TYPE=spiffs**.
 The selected filesystem is specified with the **FS_TYPE** variable.

 For ESP8266, the size and flash location are determined by the selected `FLASH_DEF` and exposed by the core through its historical `build.spiffs_*` properties.
 For ESP32, makeEspArduino uses the partition table selected by `PARTITION_SCHEME` (or the board/core default) and resolved by the core's prebuild step at `$(BUILD_DIR)/partitions.csv`.

 The filesystem content is made up of everything within a directory specified via the variable **FS_DIR**.
 By default this variable is set to a subdirectory named **data** in the sketch directory.

 Use the rule **flash_fs** or **ota_fs** to generate a filesystem image and upload it to the ESP.
+The **flash_fs** target writes the image directly to the filesystem partition selected by `FS_START`.

 All the settings for the filesystem are taken from the selected board's configuration.

-It is also possible to dump and recreate the complete filesystem from the device via the rule **dump_fs**.
-The corresponding flash section will be extracted and the individual files recreated in a directory in the build structure.
+The **dump_fs** target reads the complete filesystem partition from the device and extracts its files into **FS_DUMP_DIR**, which defaults to the `file_system` directory in the build directory.

+To restore such a dump, use **flash_fs** with **FS_DIR** set to the dumped directory, for example:

+    espmake flash_fs FS_DIR=/tmp/mkESP/my_project_board/file_system

+For ESP32 these operations use the filesystem partition resolved from the selected partition table.
+For ESP8266 they use the filesystem start and size provided by the selected flash layout.

 #### Specifying custom partition schemes